rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * VersionAPPX - sets the version in the Package.appxmanifest (used pre build)
 * VersionVSIX - sets the version in the source.extension.vsixmanifest (used pre build)
 * VersionDacpac - sets the version in a SQL DACPAC (used post build)
+* VersionNuspec - sets the version in a Nuget Nuspec file (used pre packing)

 All these tasks take at least two parameters, which are both defaulted

 * Path to files to version: Defaults to $(Build.SourcesDirectory)
 * Version number: Defaults to $(Build.BuildNumber)
+* [Advanced] Version Regex: The filter used to extract the version number from the build.

 The DACPAC versioner also takes the following Advanced option